-C. AIR FOR COMBUSTION & VENTILATION
+C. AIR FOR COMBUSTION AND VENTILATION

-- Adequate combustion air and ventilation air must be provided in accordance with section 5.3, Air for Combustion and Ventilation, of the National Fuel Gas Code, ANSI Z223.1/NFPA 54, or Sections 7.2, 7.3 or 7.4 of CAN/CSA B149.1, Natural Gas and Propane Installation Code or applicable provisions of the local building code.
-Subsections 2 through 8 as follows are based on the National Fuel Gas Code requirements. - Required Combustion Air Volume: The total required volume of indoor air is to be the sum of the required volumes for all appliances located within the space.
+- 1. Adequate combustion air and ventilation air must be provided for this appliance in accordance with the section of the National Fuel Gas Code entitled, "Air for Combustion and Ventilation" or applicable provisions of the local building code.
+Subsections 2 through 8 as follows are based on the National Fuel Gas Code requirements. - 2.
+Required Combustion Air Volume: The total required volume of indoor air is to be the sum of the required volumes for all appliances located within the space.
 Rooms communicating directly with the space in which the appliances are installed and through combustion air openings sized as indicated in Subsection 3 are considered part of the required volume.
 The required volume of indoor air is to be determined by one of two methods. - a.
 Standard Method: The minimum required volume of indoor air (room volume) shall be 50 cubic feet per 1000 BTU/Hr (4.8 m3/kW).
 This method is to be used if the air infiltration rate is unknown or if the rate of air infiltration is known to be greater than 0.6 air changes per hour.
 As an option, this method may be used if the air infiltration rate is known to be between 0.6 and 0.4 air changes per hour.
 If the air infiltration rate is known to be below 0.4 then the Known Air Infiltration Rate Method must be used.
-If the building in which this appliance is to be installed is unusually tight, we recommend that the air infiltration rate be determined. - Known Air Infiltration Rate Method: Where the air infiltration rate of a structure is known, the minimum required volume of indoor air for the Series DETM Boiler and other fan assisted appliances shall be determined as follows:
+If the building in which this appliance is to be installed is unusually tight.
+PB Heat recommends that the air infiltration rate be determined. - b.
+Known Air Infiltration Rate Method: Where the air infiltration rate of a structure is known, the minimum required volume of indoor air for appliances other than fan assisted and for the Series MI[TM] Boiler shall be determined as follows:

-Required Volume{fan} = $$\frac{15 \text{ ft}^3}{\text{ACH}} \left(\frac{I{fan}}{1000^{\text{Btu}}/h{\text{rr}}} \right)$$
+Required Volume{other} = $$\frac{21 \text{ ft}^3}{\text{ACH}} \left(\frac{I{other}}{1000^{\text{Btu}}/\text{hr}} \right)$$ where:

-I{fan} = Input of the fan assisted appliances in Btu/hr

-ACH = air change per hour (percent of the volume of the space exchanged per hour, expressed as a decimal)
+- I{other} = Input of appliances other than fan assisted in Btu/hr - ACH = air change per hour (percent of thevolume of the space exchanged per hour, expressed as a decimal)

-For appliances other than fan assisted, calculate the required volume of air using the following equation:
+For fan assisted appliances, calculate the required volume of air using the following equation: